Business Patents: Everything You Need to Know

 With recent decisions, federal courts in the United States are putting pressure on the concept of business patents, making sure that the methodology and evaluation become stricter and stricter.
 While this doesn't necessarily need to worry those operating in the field who are good faith actors, it does require consideration as businesses move to formalize and defend their means of doing business.

 If you need help with business patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.